robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Two.”

-His shoulders tried to rise.
+His torso tried to rise.

-“Drop them,” Mara said, flat.
+“Drop your shoulders,” Lauren said softly.

 “One.”

 Charlie stepped over the tape.

 The room didn’t change, except that Charlie was now on the side where he could be seen.

-He walked to the cutting table and did the job: found the notch, marked the waistline, set the chalk down properly.
+He walked to the cutting table.

+Found the notch.

+Marked the waistline.

+Set the chalk down.
+Properly.

 His hand shook slightly, then steadied.

 Mara nodded.
 “Back.”

 Charlie blinked.

-“Back over the line,” Mara said.
-“Then forward again.
+“Back over the line,” she said.
+“Then, do it again.
 You’ll do it until your body stops treating being watched like danger.”

+Charlie swallowed.

-Charlie swallowed, then stepped back over the tape.
+He stepped back over the tape.

 Then forward again.
 By the third crossing, his breath slowed.

 By the fifth, his hands stopped shaking.

 Sarah was no longer watching him.
-She was watching the method.
+She was staring at his shirt.

+“You own anything that fits on purpose?” she said, not looking up.

+Lauren said nothing—just raised her eyebrows at Charlie.

 Mara wrote in the ledger:

-EXPOSURE TRAINING — rung completed: crossed line while observed; task performed; no retreat.
+EXPOSURE TRAINING — rung completed:
+- crossed line while observed
+- task performed; no retreat

 Lauren’s voice came in warm at his shoulder as he turned.

-“This is what aerobics feels like,” she said lightly.
-“First day you think everyone’s watching.
-Third day you realise everyone’s too busy trying not to die.”
+“This is what doing aerobics is like,” she said lightly.
+“The first day, you think everyone’s watching.
+By the third day, you realise everyone’s too busy trying not to die.”

-Charlie's lips twitched in something that might have been a laugh.
+Charlie's lips twitched in something slightly resembling a grin.

 Mara was already stripping the tape from the floor.

-“Second rung tomorrow,” she said, as if she were announcing the next seam to sew.
+“Second rung tomorrow,” she said, as if announcing the next seam to sew.
 “Someone speaks to you while you work.
 You keep your hands.”

-Sarah scoffed, but there with less bite now.
+Sarah's lips went to one side.

-“And if I speak to him?”
+“What if I speak to him.”

-Mara looked at her.

 “Then you’ll speak like a colleague,” Mara said.
 “Not like a spectator.”

-Sarah held Mara’s gaze, then nodded with a look of slight resignation.
+Sarah held Mara’s gaze, then let it go.

 Charlie looked down at the ledger again, at the new heading.
 His pen moved.
 Under Mara’s line, he added, neat as a promise:

+NOTES:
+- did not collapse
+- did not apologise
-NOTES: did not collapse. did not apologise. hands steadied after third crossing.
+- hands steadied after third crossing

-He underlined *did not apologise* once.
-Then he picked up his chalk.
+He underlined *did not apologise* once, then he picked up his chalk.

-“Again?” he asked, quietly.
+“Again?”

 Lauren smiled.
 “Again.”

-Mara didn’t smile.
-But then, she never did.
-And, she didn’t need to.
+Mara didn’t smile: she never did.
+But then, she didn’t need to.

 She had built a ladder.

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">